gjbex/Best-practices-for-scientific-computing/docs/index.md

 level, and schedule, see the [training overview](training_overview.md).

-The topics are connected by a [running temperature-analysis example](running_example.md) that develops readable code into a statically checked, traceable, tested, documented, automated, and reproducible computational experiment.
+The topics are connected by a [running temperature-analysis example](running_example.md) that develops readable code into a traceable, tested, documented, automated, and reproducible computational experiment.
 Participants can reinforce these ideas afterwards with the [optional self-study exercise](running_example/exercise/README.md), which is not part of the four-hour timetable.

 ## Programming languages